ruby-hacking-guide/ruby-hacking-guide.github.com/syntree.md

 ```

-Surely, it is opposite of the previous examples. @if_tail@ which is the symbol
+Surely, it is opposite of the previous examples. `if_tail` which is the symbol
 of a list is at the right side.